abhisekxp/-live-sky-map/README.md

 ## ❓ FAQ

 ### Why is the Moon sometimes grey and sometimes bright?
-The brightness of the Moon changes based on its **phase angle**, calculated from its elongation relative to the Sun.
+The brightness of the Moon changes based on its **phase**.
 Full Moon appears brightest; New Moon is invisible.

 ### What are the small white dots?
 They represent planets currently above the horizon.